An accelerated way to earn your doctorate

 Note: Alvernia schedules 6 mods over a 12-month period.

-• OTD 602 Understanding Contexts: Service Delivery Systems (Non-profit, private practice, NGO, education/school, etc.)
+• OTD 602 Understanding Contexts: Service Delivery Systems (3 credits)

 Experiential Learning Opportunities